FoundationStudio/demo-terranova-labs/README.md

 # Demo Page

-This is a demo website for a not existing company with a custom theme.
+This is a demo website with a custom theme for a not existing company.

 &copy; 2025 Foundation Studio